What are FATF Blacklist and Grey list countries? February 2025

 With the FATF black list, the countries know which countries they need to put on the sanction lists, which helps their business organizations understand which countries they should not do business with.
 When FATF has deemed the blacklisted countries insufficient, other countries should cut off ties with the blacklisted countries until they improve their AML frameworks and satisfy the FATF criteria of being AML compliant, sufficient enough to remove their name from the FATF blacklist.

-Please note that the FATF updates the blacklist annually or sometimes biannually, so businesses must continuously check them for new listing and delisting.
+Please note that the FATF updates the blacklist three times annually, so businesses must continuously check them for new listing and delisting.
 The number of countries on the blacklist varies depending on the effectiveness of the AML compliance framework – if the blacklisted countries have improved their AML efforts to curb the evils of financial crimes.
 The FATF analyze the same and makes an informed decision about their continued listing or delisting.
 The FATF continuously monitors the country’s contribution and efforts to check on financial crimes and gathers reliable information on which the listing process is based.

 As FATF does not have direct powers to ban a country from conducting business with other countries, its issuance of a blacklist is a recommendation to other countries dealing with a blacklisted country – not to continue such trade as it will put their business and the country’s financial system at risk.